-The Dummy Configuration (DC) bit is non-volatile, which selects the number of dummy cycles between the end of address and the start of read data output.
+The Dummy Configuration Bit (DC) selects the mode and number of Dummy cycles between the end of address and the start of read data output for command BBH and EBH under SPI mode.

 Dummy cycles provide additional latency that is needed to complete the initial read access of the flash array before data can be returned to the host system.
+Some read commands require additional latency cycles as the SCLK frequency is increased.